 Belkin Hubs - An essential Add On

 Hubs are an important piece of gear when putting together a simulator or running anything that has a lot of peripherals.
-Unless you have a city of USB ports on the rear of your computer (unlikely) then you will need as hub.
-Hubs are good as they minimize the number of wires to the computer and allow for easier cable storage.
+Unless you have a city of USB ports on the rear of your computer (unlikely) then you will need a hub.
+Hubs are good as they minimize the number of USB cables that need to be connected to your computer.

-On the subject of hubs, any hub used must be a powered hub.
-The reason being is that there is a lot if information being transmitted from your devices to the hub and computer and back again.
+When selecting a hub only use a powered hub.
+The reason being is that there is often a lot of information being transmitted, via the hub, between your device and the computer.
 A powered hub helps maintain the integrity of the hub and stops information drop outs.
 I only use non-powered hubs for devices such as keyboards and mouse.

 Phidgets and Hubs

-I learned from experience (computer crash & scrambled phidgets) that it's not a good idea to connect phidgets directly to your computer via the USB cable.
-I'm not exactly sure why this is not possible, but it's recommended on the Phidget forum to always use one or two powered hubs when connecting phidgets to your computer.
+I learned from experience (computer crash & scrambled phidgets) that it is not a good idea to connect phidgets directly to your computer via the USB cable.
+I'm not exactly sure why this is not possible, but it is recommended on the Phidget forum to always use one or two powered hubs when connecting phidgets to your computer.